alfeups/instapage/README.md

 <img src="/img/page.png" alt="Instagram page draft">

 <p> Although it looks an easy job to be done, I have spent some hours racking my brains on it.
 However, it totally worthed it.
-Thanks to the Digital Innovation One and our tutor I am now able to apply the same technique in other projects, I cannot wait until then. </p>
+Thanks to the Digital Innovation One and our tutor, I am now able to apply the same technique in other projects.
+I cannot wait until then. </p>